‘Russian Kim Kardashian’ Anastasiya Kvitko Bursts Out Of Eye-Poppingly-Tight Dress That Barely Contains Her

 Anastasiya Kvitko is back on the ‘Gram.
-The model whose “Russian Kim Kardashian” moniker has already been documented by The Inquisitr, might have built her fame on looking like the Keeping Up With The Kardashians star, but this model now comes as a standalone celebrity in her own right.
+The model, whose “Russian Kim Kardashian” moniker has already been documented by The Inquisitr, might have built her fame on looking like the Keeping Up With The Kardashians star, but this model now comes as a standalone celebrity in her own right.
 AK has over 10 million Instagram followers — and her fanbase just keeps growing.

 A bikini queen she may be, but AK is a fashionista who knows how to switch it up.
 The brunette comes with a variety of looks, with her most recent one taking things down the slinky route.
 AK’s photo today showed her looking glamorous beyond belief as she channeled a sexy eveningwear look that was fit for the red carpet.
 The silver, floor-length dress was embellished with rhinestones and hugged AK’s curves.
 It was skin-tight around the waist and bust, reminding fans that this girl’s curves are some of the best around.
 The dress had a risky neckline, delivering a healthy flash of cleavage.
 The model’s assets appeared to be barely contained by the gown, and one of the straps was falling down off her shoulder.